cdutson/jquery-plugin-template/README.md

 // Call on its own
 $.myPlugin().Create.call(document.getElementById('target'));

-// The update function will destry and recreate the plugin with the new options specified
+// The update function will destroy and recreate the plugin with the new options specified
 $declaredThing.Update({foo: "anotherBar"});

 // Example public function